kimjoar/flux-workshop/README.md

 }
 ```

-Again we can use `getStateFromStores`.
+Again we can use `getStateFromStores` to get the state.
+Remember to send in
+the new props.

 When changing state we must remember that the component is responsible for
 fetching data.
 One way of doing this is in the callback to `setState`: